OmarFares26/cc201010_nodeJs_Project/README.md

 14- Only administrators can view all user data
 15- Everything was submitted correctly (no node_modules, easy but detailed enough description for the lecturer how to start the project and test it, etc)

-What didn't we manage to do----
-1-JWT passed in the HTTP header and not in cookies

 How to start the Project :